viperleed/viperleed/doc/content/hardware/erleed_modifications.rst

 The pin is intended to read out the potential applied to the electron beam in the LEED setup.
 To do this, we can measure the voltage at the filament where the electrons originate.
 By placing a voltage divider with two equal resistors parallel to the filament, we can get a reference potential (see the schematic circuit diagram in :numref:`fig_ebeam_circuit`).
-Since the filament is essentially a short circuit, a negligible current will pass through the parallel resistors.
+Since the filament is essentially a short circuit, a negligible current (~20 mA) will pass through the parallel resistors.

 To directly access the filament, we can conveniently place the new pin right next to the high-voltage diodes next to the filament port.
 The exact location is shown in :numref:`fig_pin_location_zoomed_out` and :numref:`fig_pin_location_zoomed_in`.